bacalhau-project/bacalhau/docs/examples/data-ingestion/s3-to-ipfs/index.md

 The command above extracts the path of the file in the bucket, we added the URL as a prefix to the path `https://noaa-goes16.s3.amazonaws.com/`  then provided the path where the XML document tree of the URL is mounted which is `/inputs`

-When a job is sumbitted, Bacalhau prints out the related `job_id`.
+When a job is submitted, Bacalhau prints out the related `job_id`.
 We store that in an environment variable so that we can reuse it later on.

 :::tip
 This only works with datasets that are publicly accessible and don't require an AWS account or pay to use buckets and possibly only limited to first 1000 URLs.